 Think about the new scheme you are transferring into – what sort of investment options does it have?
 Although it might offer exactly what you want now, are there enough options that the scheme will still be suitable for your needs when your risk tolerance changes closer to retirement?
 Are there lower risk options as well as racier investments to buy?
 Will the type of investments on offer require the expense of ongoing financial advice to manage the risk appropriately?

 In terms of the mechanics of transferring between SIPPs, the process may vary depending on the type of transfer you choose.
 In theory, much like switching your broadband or your bank, you just give your details to the new provider and they sort it out for you.
 However, timescales may vary – from weeks to months or even longer.
-The financial regulator, the FCA, said in its July market study into investment platforms that it wants to improve competition among providers and make switching easier for consumers.
+The financial regulator, the FCA, said in a study into investment platforms that it wants to improve competition among providers and make switching easier for consumers.
 It found that customers who would benefit from switching between providers often find it difficult to do so: in fact, the FCA said 7% of consumers have tried to switch at some point but have given up because of “the time involved, the complexity of the process and exit fees”.
-The report also highlighted that more price-sensitive consumers may struggle to shop around and choose a lower cost platform.
+The report also highlighted that more price-sensitive consumers may struggle to shop around and choose a lower-cost platform.
 In fact, most non-advised consumers who invest through platforms don’t shop around.